Searching the Documentation

 The default setting is to find results that include all terms.

 If you do not know the exact term you are seeking, enter several synonyms and select Find topics with any word to determine which term the documentation uses.
 For example, if you are not sure whether to search for the word transform or the word translate, enter both into the content field and select the option Find topics with any word.

 Search type — Use the menu to choose Word match (with word variations), Exact character match (except for case), or Exact character match (including case).
 See “Search Type” for more details.

-button Click to search.
+The Search button — Click to search.

 Tags — Select a tag from the list, or keep the default all tags.
 Tags are a useful way to narrow your search if you are looking for a topic that spans multiple books but also might return an unwieldy number of hits.
 For example, if you search for just SQL, the search will return hundreds of results.
 If you instead select the SQL tag and enter a related search term in the content field, the search returns only topics that are relevant to SQL, rather than any reference to it.

 The following are the default rules for searches: